Essomia/gulpflow-starter/README.md

 ## Tasks

-This is the full list of tasks, that we use in our projects.
+This is the full list of tasks, that I could use in a project.
 All available tasks are placed in the folder `./gulpflow/` as separate `*.js` files.
 Since we use the CommonJS modules format, usually, a `filename = task name`.

 ### Core tasks
 Task name          | Description